Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

 -National value change decision has been added.
-It can only be activated once, including for uncivs -National values have been rebalanced (https://github.com/SteelRyan/IGoRS/releases/tag/IGoRS-10.2.1) -The golden law decision for Brazil can now be taken even after slavery has been outlawed -Protecting the natives decision (Getting their cultures accepted), has been made easier, now only requiring limited citizenship and can be done with the national value of equality
+It can only be activated once, including for uncivs -National values have been rebalanced (https://github.com/SteelRyan/IGoRS/releases/tag/IGoRS-10.2.1) -The golden law decision for Brazil can now be taken even after slavery has been outlawed -Protecting the natives decision (Getting their cultures accepted), has been made easier, now only requiring limited citizenship and can be done without the national value of equality
 -No more earrape when the game is started
 -Doctrine of Lapse has been reduced from a mean time of 500 months to 50 -Removed the Kurdish countries from the 1836 start date (istg why were them provinces in the balkans and south america file)